Schoolforbasics/runbooks/AnacondaCluster.md

 ####Define a Cluster Configuration

-We’re going to create a simple cluster configuration using the head node and 3 compute nodes we configured here.
+We’re going to create a simple cluster configuration using the head node and 3 compute nodes we configured previously.
 Create the ~admin/.acluster/profiles.d/demo-cluster.yaml with the following content:

 * **Air Gap Installation:**